finlay-hudson/TABE/README.md

 Update `DataConfig.output_root` to be the directory for model predictions to be saved (default: `outputs`) Trained models will also be saved here if `VideoDiffusionTrainingConfig.no_cache` is set to `False`, we default this to `True` however as these models take a good amount of space!

-For running TABE51 dataset, set:
+For running TABE51 dataset, download data from [here](https://drive.google.com/file/d/1q5u8aqCt2lZUYVb1M9XuveSi7U1EGP7G/view?usp=sharing) and set:
 - `RuntimeConfig.dataset` to `DatasetTypes.TABE51`
 - `DataConfigTABE.data_root`.
 To be the root directory of TABE51, should end with `data` directory